Accessibility

-Welcome back to your science center.
+Welcome to your science center.

 The Saint Louis Science Center welcomes visitors of all backgrounds and ability levels.
 Our facility is accessible to visitors with disabilities, as well as visitors with strollers, scooters, and walkers.